aresan2137/smqSAM/README.md

 # smqSAM
-smqSAM is an Asset Manager for smq
+smqSAM is an Asset Manager for smqEngine